USS Sangamon (CVE-26): Service history

+Fleet oiler service

-After service off the west coast and in Hawaiian waters, Sangamon shifted to the Atlantic Fleet in the spring of 1941, and through the Neutrality Patrol period, carried fuel from the gulf coast oil ports to bases on the east coast, in Canada, and in Iceland.
-On 7 December 1941, when the U.S. entered World War II, she was at Naval Station Argentia, Newfoundland, offloading her liquid cargo.
+After service off the West Coast and in Hawaiian waters, Sangamon shifted to the Atlantic Fleet, in the spring of 1941, and through the Neutrality Patrol period.
+She once again carried fuel from the Gulf Coast oil ports to bases on the East Coast, and now, Canada and Iceland.
+On 7 December 1941, she was at Naval Station Argentia, Newfoundland, offloading her cargo.
 Within the week, she started south again to renew her schedule on a tighter time frame.

+Conversion to escort carrier

-In early 1942, she was designated for conversion to an auxiliary aircraft carrier.
-On 11 February, she arrived in Hampton Roads.
-Three days later, she was reclassified AVG-26; and on 25 February, she was decommissioned and conversion was begun at the Norfolk Navy Yard.
+In early 1942, she was selected for conversion to an "Aircraft Escort Vessel" (AVG).
+On 11 February, she arrived in Newport News, Virginia.
+Three days later, she was reclassified AVG-26; and on 25 February, she was decommissioned and conversion was begun at the Newport News Shipbuilding and Drydock Co.